phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 <h3>The gap between new and existing rents</h3>

+It's important to first understand how rental buildings get built.
 The economics behind residential housing construction are dominated by the cost of equity, the cost of debt, the price of land, regulatory compliance and taxation.[^black-2012] [^hswg-2001] [^investopedia] Next to these, labour and materials are relatively fixed costs.[^brescia-2005-2]

 A developer or builder leading the construction of a new building must obtain financing, obtain land, get the municipality to approve the project, actually build the building, sell or rent it, and then pay taxes &mdash; though not necessarily in that order.
 And, of course, all this effort must have a better or comparable rate of return than other projects at their disposal.[^black-2012]